|

 Trademark wine products for the

-Province are crisp, fruity white wines and scrumptious dessert wines, including late
+Province are crisp, fruity white wines and scrumptious dessert

-harvest wines and Icewines (picked and crushed while frozen).
-More and more red wine
+crushed while frozen).
+More and more red wine grapes are

-Cabernet Sauvignon, Cabernet Franc and Merlot, among others, are now scattered throughout this southern area.
+among others, are now scattered throughout this southern area.
+Pinot noir is also widely planted in

-Pinot noir is also widely planted in British Columbia wine regions.
-In
+British Columbia wine regions.

-the southern Okanagan Valley, intense
+In the southern Okanagan Valley,

-fruit for a variety of distinctive wines.
+produce quality fruit for a variety of distinctive wines.

 Touring British Columbia Wine Regions